 - Faculty are here to help students succeed.
 Personal feedback and support are key elements in helping students to recognize areas of strength and weaknesses.
-Technical skills must be integrated with interpersonal professional behavior for students to succeed as physician assistants. - Students need to demonstrate competency in technical skills as observed and evaluated throughout the didactic year.
+Technical skills must be integrated with interpersonal professional behavior for students to succeed as physician assistants. - During didactic and clinical year, students must complete one 'professional development' module each semester. - Students need to demonstrate competency in technical skills as observed and evaluated throughout the didactic year.
 These skills are evaluated by means of examinations and competencies.
 Students also need to demonstrate social and behavioral skills.
-Any concerns related to your professionalism will result in meeting with your advising team to discuss. - Clinical year students will receive feedback via their Preceptor Evaluation of Student forms which include professionalism assessments. - If problem areas are identified and remain unresolved, the student must meet with the Program Director to discuss specific steps for improvement.
-Such steps may include referral to appropriate resources, developing a contract regarding behavioral modification, on-going advisory meetings, and other means of assisting the student to improve problem areas.
+Any concerns related to your professionalism will result in meeting with your advising team to discuss. - If problem areas are identified, and remain unresolved, the student will be required to meet with the Program Director to discuss specific steps for improvement.
+Such steps may include, but are not limited to, referral to appropriate resources, developing a contract regarding behavioral modification, on-going advisory meetings, and other means of assisting the student to improve problem areas.
 Faculty advisors will meet one on one with student advisees to provide feedback.